Artwork by Morgan Elliott

-From the hare now came a sound that sounded like a chuckle.
+From the hare now came a sound like a chuckle.

 He pondered his past and burped into his fist.
 "And to think I'll never see them again."
 He looked at the hare.
 "Or will I?
 Won't I?
 Yes or no?
 You don't know?"